hardisj/erinsaudiocorner/content/english/driveunits/Gladen-Aerospace-28-Tweeter.md

 ## Additional Information

-As mentioned in the opening paragraph, I also tested the 20mm version of this tweeter here as well.
+I also tested the 20mm version of this tweeter [here](https://www.erinsaudiocorner.com/driveunits/gladen-aerospace-20-tweeter/) as well.
 Here is a comparison picture.

 ![HD96](/images/Reviews/Drivers/Gladen/Aerospace_28mm/IMG_2257.jpg)